Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models: Related Work

-\paragraph{Generated Knowledge Prompting} Language models acquire a considerable amount of knowledge through training on gargantuan textual corpora \citep{petroni2019language, dhingra2022time,he-etal-2021-analyzing}.
-Generated knowledge prompting \citep{liu2022generated} is one of the early approaches to tap into the parametric knowledge of LLMs by prompting them to generate background information and re-using it for question answering.
+\paragraph{Generated Knowledge Prompting} LMs acquire knowledge through training on gargantuan textual corpora \citep{petroni2019language, dhingra2022time,he-etal-2021-analyzing}.
+Generated knowledge prompting \citep{liu2022generated} is one of the early approaches to tap into the parametric knowledge of LLMs by prompting them to generate background information and re-using it for QA.
 Related works also propose to use LM parametric knowledge for retrieval \citep{tay2022transformer}, answer commonsense questions with self-talk \citep{shwartz2020unsupervised}, generate queries \citep{wang2022neural, zhuang2022bridging} or token sequences \citep{bevilacqua2022autoregressive} for document augmentation.
-In addition, recitation-augmented language models \citep{sun2022recitation} propose to augment QA examples with diversified knowledge recitations, while \citep{yu2022generate} shows that generated knowledge prompting approaches are, under certain circumstances, better than retrieval-augmented models.
+In addition, recitation-augmented language models \citep{sun2022recitation} propose to augment QA examples with diversified knowledge recitations, while \citep{yu2022generate} shows that generated knowledge is, under certain circumstances, better than retrieval.
 However, this line of work assumes that the encoded knowledge in LLM parameters is all we need, while LLM knowledge suffers from hallucination \citep{ji2023survey}, struggles to encode long-tail facts \citep{mallen2022not}, and can not be efficiently updated \citep{de2021editing}.
-While recent works propose to edit and update LLM knowledge \citep{meng2022mass, hernandez2023measuring}, they are hardly compatible with black-box LLMs.
-In addition, parametric knowledge in LLMs is far from modular and collaborative, while language models should be able to represent and incorporate knowledge and information contributed by all stakeholders in LLM research and applications.
-To this end, we propose \ourmethod{} as a community-driven initiative to empower general-purpose LLMs with modular and collaborative knowledge through the sharing and re-using of specialized LMs.
+While recent works propose to edit LLM knowledge \citep{meng2022mass, hernandez2023measuring}, they are hardly compatible with black-box LLMs.
+In addition, parametric knowledge in LLMs is far from modular and collaborative, while LMs should be able to incorporate knowledge contributed by all stakeholders in LLM research and applications.
+To this end, we propose \ourmethod{} as a community-driven initiative to empower general-purpose LLMs with modular and collaborative knowledge through the sharing and re-using of knowledge cards.